How to Cleanse Your Colon and Eliminate Constipation

 Here are some more gentle ways to cleanse your colon without the same health risks:

 Drink More Water

-Water is the main vehicle for your body to eliminate toxins through the urine, stool, sweat, and breath.
-Therefore, it’s important to drink enough water every day to provide your body with enough water for its natural cleansing processes.
+Water is the main vehicle for your body to eliminate toxins through urine, stool, sweat, and breath.
+Therefore, drinking enough water daily is important to provide your body with enough water for its natural cleansing processes.

 A low fluid intake can cause constipation, so you want to drink enough water accordingly.

 Eat Healthy Whole Foods and an Organic Diet

 A whole-food, plant-based diet strives to provide as many nutritional plant foods as possible while limiting processed foods, oils, and animal foods (dairy products and eggs) as they are low-fiber food.

 Diets high in fruits, fluids, and probiotics are beneficial.
 Foods high in fiber include: